Stop this Train! How to Get off the Emotional Rollercoaster of Infertility

 Allow Time and Space for Yourself

 Take this time to create new, healthy routines.
-This may mean a healthy diet change, or starting a yoga program or simple meditation practice.
+This may mean a healthy diet change or starting a yoga program or a simple meditation practice.
 Begin your day journaling or in quiet reflection.

 This is also a great time to make sleep a priority.
 Remove all screens (television, phone, laptop) from your bedroom and create a clean, quiet sleep sanctuary.
 Begin a bedtime routine an hour before you plan to sleep to allow time and space to wind down and relax.

 Be sure to take care of your schedule, keeping your life balanced.
 Give yourself permission to say no to events or projects that may cause stress.
 Will going to a baby shower trigger sadness for you?
 Then don’t go – it’s okay to say “no”.

 Erin McCollough – founder of Fertile Hope Yoga – encourages women to reframe the act of saying “no.” Not accepting that baby shower invitation is actually saying “yes” to taking care of yourself.

 It can be hard to not overschedule your life, but it is so important to maintain a balanced routine.
 Give yourself room in your day for a walk, time to watch a funny movie, or call a friend.
 You deserve it.

 Connecting with others is one of the best ways to gain emotional stability on this sometimes rocky journey of infertility.

 A trusted counselor and mental health expert can be a great, neutral, and confidential source of support and guidance as you navigate the complex emotions that come with infertility